-If the generator is converted to a liquid propane (LP) gas fuel system, install the unit so it complies with all codes, standards and regulations pertaining to such systems.
+If the generator can be equipped with a liquid propane (LP) gas fuel system, install the unit so it complies with all codes, standards and regulations pertaining to such systems.
 LP gas is highly explosive.
 The gas tends to settle in low areas where even the slightest spark can ignite it and cause an explosion.
 Do not allow gas vapors to enter the vehicle.